 Great advertising happens more often than not outside of New York, San Francisco, Chicago and LA.

 Value in marketing is created by being consistent not by consistently changing.
 Instead of firing their agencies and CMOs and creating new messaging platforms every two years, the most successful companies consistently deliver the same message year after year.
 They keep the message fresh by conveying it through ever-surprising and different executions.
 The trick is to create a messaging platform so big it inspires hundreds of surprisingly memorable ways to express a core message for decades.
+At Immortology we call these long ideas.
 Think Dos Equis’ The Most Interesting Man In The World, Nike’s Just Do It and Allstate’s Mayhem to name a few.

 Almost every client I’ve worked with loves humorous ads…as long as they are someone else’s ads.
 That’s a shame because humor is most often the easiest way to overcome resistance to advertising.